Dave Challinor: Hartlepool United

 On 11 November 2019, Challinor was appointed manager of National League side Hartlepool United with the club in 13th place.
-In his first full season in charge, Challinor guided Hartlepool to a 4th placed finish and a place in the National League play-offs.
+In his first full season in charge, Challinor guided Hartlepool to a 4th placed finish and a place in the 2020–21 National League play-offs.
 In the play-off eliminator, Hartlepool defeated Bromley 3–2, scoring three goals in seven first-half minutes before Bromley scored two in the second half, ultimately proving to not be enough.
-In the semi-final, they travelled to Stockport County where Rhys Oates scored with fifteen minutes left to book Hartlepool's place in the Final.
-On 20 June 2021, Hartlepool faced Torquay United in the play-off Final at Ashton Gate Stadium.
+In the semi-final, they travelled to Stockport County where Rhys Oates scored with fifteen minutes left to book Hartlepool's place in the final.
+On 20 June 2021, Hartlepool faced Torquay United in the 2021 National League play-off final at Ashton Gate Stadium.
 After Luke Armstrong gave Hartlepool the lead in the first half, Torquay goalkeeper Lucas Covolan scored a last minute equaliser to take the match to extra-time.
 Despite both sides missing their first two penalties, Hartlepool eventually won the shootout 5–4, returning to the Football League for the first time since their relegation in 2017.

-On 24 September 2021, Challinor signed a new three year contract to remain as manager.
+On 24 September 2021, Challinor signed a new three-year contract to remain as manager.
 On 1 November 2021, Challinor announced his intentions to step down from the position.
-Challinor won 28 of his 59 games at Hartlepool.
 In a club statement, Hartlepool stated their dissatisfaction with the way Challinor departed the club: "As a club, we were disappointed the first approach did not come direct to the club.
 Also that this was so soon after Dave signed a new three-year contract."
 In an interview with Stockport following his arrival, Challinor said that "It's been ridiculously difficult (to leave Hartlepool), once the interest came in (from Stockport) there was always going to be an attraction but the affinity I built up with the fan base there was amazing and that was the biggest tie that I had to get over".